 Do you find yourself scrambling at the last minute to come up with blog post ideas?
 If so, it’s time to utilize an online tool like Trello or Google Sheets (excel).
 Either or will organize your content ideas ahead of time.

 Here’s an example of a simple content calendar made with Google Sheets:

 Using a content calendar is excellent, in combination with other tactics to keep your content creation process as productive as possible.

 Ideas to conquer your content for maximum productivity:

-- Improve your typing speed ( with a program like this or like this one)
+- Improve your typing speed ( with a program like this)